Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 # Chapter 18 - Arrays

 Whenever you need a series of items of the same type that are packed together in memory for maximum performance, use an **array**.
 Arrays are the work horses of Jai.
+Another definition of an array could be: an indexed list of values.
 Because in almost all cases all items of an array are of the same type, an array is called a _homogeneous_ type.
-But if you really would want to, you can make an array with item type Any.
+But if you really would want to, you can make an array with item type Any (see § 9.4 and § 16.1).
+Arrays are a datatype built into the compiler, to improve performance and avoid some of the errors common in C (C’s biggest mistake is conflating pointers with arrays JB).
 Jai supports both static (fixed) and dynamic arrays, and array views.
 Module _Preload_ defines an array type as:

 ```c++
 Array_Type :: enum u32 {
         FIXED     :: 0;